Vyral/base-template/_posts/2019-07-30-the-truth-about-opendoor.md

 {% include youtube.html %}

-*OpenDoor offers speed and convenience, but the fact is that you’ll walk away with much less money in your pocket if you choose to sell with them.
-Here’s why.*
+<p style="text-align:center;"><em>OpenDoor offers speed and convenience, but the fact is that you’ll walk away with much less money in your pocket if you choose to sell with them.
+Here’s why.</em></p>

 OpenDoor is a company that has come into the market in the last few years - especially in the Raleigh/Durham area. **You’ve probably seen their signs around town, but what do they mean and why do homeowners choose to work with a company like OpenDoor?**